toletee/toletee.github.io/content/en/blog/version-control-flow/index.md

 ---

 after end of the day, update the remote repository for backup and as well as other developer might work on it.
 Please note that when pushing a local repository that do not have a remote repository, it will ask you to run 1 more command so please read the git notification.
+If you already have existing branch, make sure you run `git pull` first before you push changes.

 ```sh
 git push